Ted's Hiking World Enchanted Pools

 Twin Lakes Dam

 Heading cross-country back down the north side of Silver Creek, I find new avenues to follow.
-Because I am not looking for a crossing now, I am free to take whatever seems like the most direct route down the hill.
+Because I am not looking for a stream crossing now, I am free to take whatever seems like the most direct route down the hill.

 *